michalmaayan/parking-ticket-project/README.md

 5. ruuning the demo by running the GUI-
     5.1 - In demo.py file you need to change the parameter "start_path" to your local path directory.
 At the previous step we create 12 csv global zones files with the following name "weekday_zone_timeX" or "weekend_zone_timeX" where 'X' is a digit between 1 to 6.
 This has to be the names of those files, but the directory you chose to save them its free to your choice, so please just change the beginning of the path, by changing "start_path" variable.
     5.2 - Now, In order to run the GUI, run GUI.py and follow the instruction.
     This will open you a heat-map showing the probabilty of getting a parking ticket.
+After 7-10 minutes you will also get a notice if the probabilty getting a parking ticket ay your chosen place during all week is high or low.
 --------------------

 create the environment -